mekanixms/mcp_memory_plugin/README.md

 ### Basic Usage

-Use @mcp.resource and @mcp.tool decorated functions in the memory_plugin.py file
+Refer to the @mcp.resource and @mcp.tool decorated functions in the memory_plugin.py file

 Examples to type in the chat: